firasuke/awesome/README.md

 - [StelaLinux](https://github.com/AwlsomeAlex/stelalinux): A research Linux
 Distribution built with the Linux Kernel, musl C Library, the BusyBox Userland, and a custom init script
+- [SulinOS](https://sulinos.github.io/): An independent linux distro project that does not use systemd
 - [superBoxon](https://web.archive.org/web/20240428122550/https://superboxon.com/):
 A GNU/Linux distribution based on the Slackware 64 current with a simple and human friendly BSD like init system